Joe Rogan: 1997–2006: UFC commentator and Fear Factor

 In 2001, the development of Rogan's television show was interrupted after he accepted an offer from NBC to host the American edition of Fear Factor.
-He declined initially as he thought the network would not air such a program due to its content, but Sussman convinced him to accept.
+He declined initially as he thought NBC would not air such a program due to its content, but Sussman convinced him to accept.
 Rogan later said that the main reason he accepted was to obtain observations and anecdotes for his stand-up comedy.
 The show increased Rogan's national exposure which caused turnouts at his stand-up gigs to grow.
 Fear Factor ran for an initial six seasons from 2001 to 2006.

 Rogan's role as host of Fear Factor led to further television opportunities.
 In 2002, he appeared on the episode "A Beautiful Mind" of Just Shoot Me as Chris, the boyfriend of lead character Maya Gallo.
 In December 2002, Rogan was the emcee for the 2002 Blockbuster Hollywood Spectacular, a Christmas parade in Hollywood.
 In February 2003, Rogan became the new co-host of The Man Show on Comedy Central for its fifth season from August 2003, with fellow comedian Doug Stanhope, following the departure of original hosts Jimmy Kimmel and Adam Carolla.
 A year into the show, however, the hosts entered disagreements with Comedy Central and the show's producers over content.
 Rogan recalled: "I was a little misled ...
 I was told: 'Show nudity, and we'll blur it out.
 Swear and we'll bleep it out.'
 That hasn't been the case".
 The show ended in 2004.
 Around this time Rogan entered talks to host his own radio show, but they came to nothing due to his already busy schedule.